 3-9; Hostas are hardy from areas that are quite chilly to areas where frost is mild and does not linger.

-Offering a continuum of size, hostas range from thumbnail small to as big as an umbrella.
+Offering a large range of sizes, hostas can vary from thumbnail small to as big as an umbrella.
 Miniature hosta plants stop growing at a mature height of 8 inches or less, and a spread of 2 feet or less.
 Giant hostas top out between 30 and 48 inches in height and may spread as wide as 6 feet.
-Of course there are also many sizes in between.
+There are also many sizes in between.

-Dappled to partial shade is preferable, though they will tolerate moderately heavy shade.
+Dappled or partial shade is preferable, though they will tolerate moderately heavy shade.
+All hostas need some sunlight, but blue, green and variegated hostas will do better in slightly deeper shade, while yellow and gold hostas need more light to bring out their colors.
 Hostas with more substantial foliage will accept full sun in cooler zones, provided they are given ample and constant moisture.

 Hosta leaves are a sight to behold.
 Some are smooth, some are veined, some are waxy, some are cupped, some are heavily puckered, some are ruffled, and some are curled and twisted.